copych/AcidBox/README.md

 <b>ATTENTION!
 PSRAM handling requires up-to-date Arduino ESP32 core.
 Of what I tested, versions 2.0.4, 2.0.5, 2.0.6 are working, 2.0.0 is not</b>

 In ArduinoIDE (I've used v.1.8.20) select:
-* board: ESP32 Dev Module
+* board: ESP32 Dev Module (or ESP32S3 Dev Module if you use S3)
 * partition scheme: No OTA (1MB APP/ 3MB SPIFFS)
-* PSRAM: enabled
+* PSRAM: enabled (or the type of your PSRAM)

 Also you will need to upload drum samples to the ESP32 flash (LittleFS).
 To do so follow the instructions: https://github.com/lorol/LITTLEFS#arduino-esp32-littlefs-filesystem-upload-tool